TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Datetime/Index.rst

     A developer does not need to define this field in an extension's :file:`ext_tables.sql` file.

+..  versionchanged:: 13.0
+    The database type has changed from :sql:`int unsigned` to :sql:`bigint unsigned` when the field is auto-generated.
+This allows to store dates until 2106.

 The TCA type :php:`datetime` should be used to input values representing a date time or datetime.